Adoption is built around the needs of the child but it's also a legal process giving you duties, responsibilities and rights for that child.

 - Meet recent adopters and children who are waiting for a new family

-In 2013-14 we placed 57 children for adoption.
+Between April 2014 and the end of March 2015, 48 Surrey children were adopted from care.
 Many children are placed by themselves, but we also need families who can adopt two or more children to keep siblings together.
 Most of our children have had a poor start in life, but have huge potential to develop successfully within the right family.

 We welcome prospective adopters from all sections of the community, whatever their background or marital status and are especially keen to hear from anyone who can consider children over four years old, children from black and minority ethnic groups, sibling groups and children with complex health or development needs.